Rezwana Choudhury Bannya: Early life

-Rezwana was born in Rangpur, Bangladesh to her parents Mazharuddin Khan and Ismat Ara Khan.
-Her early singing lessons began with her uncle Abdul Ali and continued later under the tutelage of Sanjida Khatun and Atiqul Islam at Chhayanaut and Bulbul Academy of Fine Arts (BAFA) in Dhaka.
+Rezwana Choudhury Bannya was born in Rangpur in the then East Pakistan (now Bangladesh).
+Her father, Mazharuddin Khan, was the general manager of Bangladesh Road Transport Authority (BRTA).
+Her mother, Ismat Ara Khan (d.
+2016), was the vice-principal of Kakoli High School.
+Bannya has two siblings.
+She started learning Rabindra Sangeet when she was at grade six.
+Her early singing lessons began with her paternal uncle Abdul Ali and continued later under the tutelage of Sanjida Khatun and Atiqul Islam at Chhayanaut and Bulbul Academy of Fine Arts (BAFA) in Dhaka.
 As she continued taking lessons in music and singing, she also joined the Economics Program at the university of Dhaka after completion of her schooling.
 However, soon her inner self came to the realization that music was her destiny.
 She received a scholarship from the Indian Council for Cultural Relations (ICCR) to study in Sangit Bhavana at Santiniketan, the university that was founded by Tagore himself.
 She took lessons from artistes including Kanika Bandyopadhyay, Nilima Sen, Sailajaranjan Majumdar, Santidev Ghosh, Gora Sarbadhikary, Manju Bandyopadhyay and Asesh Bandyopadhyay.
 Years after receiving her master's degree from Visva-Bharati, she trained under Kanika Banerjee (Mohor Di) in private sessions for an extended period of time, as she recalled in the Musiana episode, "Meeting Mohar Di", hosted by Srikanto Acharya.

 In 2021 she completed her research on Rabindra Sangeet at the University of Dhaka, for which she received the degree of Doctor of Philosophy.